10th Rhode Island Infantry Regiment

-The 10th Rhode Island Infantry Regiment served for three months in the summer 1862.
-It served, along with its sister units - the 9th Rhode Island Infantry Regiment and the 10th Rhode Island Battery, in the defenses of Washington D.C.
+The 10th Rhode Island Infantry Regiment served for three months in the summer of 1862.
+It served, along with its sister units—the 9th Rhode Island Infantry Regiment and the 10th Rhode Island Battery—in the defenses of Washington, D.C.

 Service

 The regiment was mustered info Federal service at Providence on May 26, 1862.
 It moved to Washington, D. C. from May 27 to 29 and was attached to Sturgis' Command as part of the Military District of Washington.
 It saw duty at Camp Frieze, Tennallytown until June 26.
+With Sturgis, the regiment marched across the Potomac into Virginia, but returned to Washington when Jackson's threat to the city subsided.